INSTITUTE OF OCEANOGRAPHY

 FUNCTIONS AND TASKS

-Functions: To carry out fundamental research and investigation, to develop oceanographical technology and to provide high level training and education on marine science and other related fields as defined by law.
+Functions: To carry out fundamental research and investigation, develop oceanographical technology, implement and apply scientific and technological research results into practice, provide marine scientific consultation and services and high-level training and education on marine science and other related fields as defined by law.

 Tasks:

-a) Carry out fundamental study and research on oceanographic and ecological processes and rules, special phenomena of seas and oceans, hydrospheric - atmospheric - lithospheric interactions and the impact of global climate change in the East Sea;
+Carry out fundamental study and research on oceanographic, biological and ecological processes and rules, special phenomena of seas and oceans, hydrospheric - atmospheric - lithospheric interactions and the impact of global climate change in the East Sea.

-b) Carry out fundamental investigation on natural conditions, marine biodiversity, biological-ecological-biochemical characteristics of aquatic organisms, marine living and non-living resources, and marine environment of Viet Nam;
+Carry out fundamental investigation on natural conditions, marine biodiversity, biological-ecological-biochemical characteristics of aquatic organisms, marine living and non-living resources, and marine environment of Viet Nam.

-g) Build up a collection of living and non-living marine specimens, exchange the specimens inside and outside the country, and transfer oceanographic museum techniques;
+Build up collections of living and non-living marine specimens, exchange the specimens inside and outside the country, transfer oceanographic museum techniques, expertise and manage living and non-living specimens;

 ORGANIZATIONS HUMAN RESOURCES